Skip to main content

 Level I programme

 Under initiatives by the United Nations Economic Commission for Europe (UN/ECE), the various national surveys were incorporated into a large-scale pan-European survey of forest condition in 1987.
-This became known as the ‘Level I’ programme, with the major aim of monitoring crown condition changes over a long period of time in a large number of forest plots.
+This became known as the ‘Level I’ programme, with the major aim of monitoring crown condition changes over a long period of time in many forest plots.
 There are now 15 European Union (EU) and 19 non-EU country participants in the Level I programme.
 In total, the crown condition of almost 100 000 trees are assessed annually in around 5400 plots, representing almost 200 million hectares of forest in Europe.

 Level II programme